Chivalry

 “Above all, knights were expected to be brave in battle, to defend the weak and oppressed, to be loyal to their lord, and to uphold the values of honor and chivalry.”

-These values were not only expected on the battlefield but in everyday life as well.
+These values were expected not only on the battlefield but also in everyday life.
 Knights were held to a high standard of behavior, and any deviation from the code of honor was considered a serious offense.

 The code of chivalry also emphasized the importance of self-discipline and self-control, as these virtues were seen as essential for maintaining a sense of order and harmony among knights.